 We’ve already seen a blockchain based ticketing system rolled out by UEFA for the Super Cup in 2018, and it proved to be a success.
 A blockchain-based ticketing system operating in the Premier League in future isn’t hard to imagine, especially as it’s an area which clubs have improved over the years.
 Most Premier League clubs are moving towards a paperless ticketing method, and a system which embraces blockchain would not only discourage ticket touts, it would make things run more efficiently as well.

 2018 was the year we saw the first football transfer on the planet completed with Bitcoin when Harunustapor signed Omer Faruk Kiroglu.
 While the move was a gimmick in the eyes of the watching world, it’s likely that Bitcoin, the world’s leading cryptocurrency, will feature prominently in transfer deals moving forward.
-Bitcoin and other cryptocurrencies come with multiple advantages, and the ability to complete transactions across borders quickly, safely and with no interference is one of its most significant.
+Bitcoin and other cryptocurrencies come with multiple advantages as sites like Bitcoin Era advise us in their articles, and the ability to complete transactions across borders quickly, safely and with no interference is one of its most significant.

 Finally, we come to players, the most crucial component in the football world.
 Premier League players are undoubtedly paid handsomely, as are most professionals through the pyramid, and this is an area where cryptos could again be adopted.
 We could see footballers paid via cryptocurrency in the future, and Ethereum Smart Contracts may play a prominent role here, and with transfers also.